Find your favorite slice of pizza at these Tempe restaurants

 922 E. Apache Blvd., Tempe, AZ 85281 | (480) 248-9338

-Just a stone’s throw from the ASU Tempe Campus at Rural and Apache, Sal’s Pizza is the choice for a quick lunch or late-night bite (and by late, we mean they’re open until 3 a.m. on Friday and Saturdays).
+Just a stone’s throw from the ASU Tempe Campus at Rural and Apache, Sal’s Pizza is the choice for a quick lunch or a late-night bite (until midnight on Fridays and Saturdays).
 It’s called “wicked good pizza,” because they are straight out of Boston.
 Their slices are HUGE and their prices are super reasonable.
+Help out this local pizza spot by calling the store directly to place an order, instead of ordering from Grubhub, Postmates, or Doordash (they take 30% of the sales).

 Signature slice: It’s a tough call, but we’d go with the barbecue chicken pizza.